LABI Logo Get Involved

 Personal Responsibility: Support legislation to encourage the use of safety devices by allowing introduction of evidence of their non-use/misuse to establish comparative fault.

-Pre-judgment Interest: Support efforts to reform pre-judgment interest.
+Pre-judgment Interest: Support efforts to reform pre-judgment interest, particularly on future damage awards

 Contacts.